simonvh/gimmemotifs-manuscript/manuscript.md

 peaks are relatively easy to classify using a single PFM motif.
 Other factors do not have peaks with a consistently enriched motif, or do not contain a sequence-specific DNA-binding domain, such as EP300 or CDK2 for example.

-![**Figure 1**: Benchmark of transcription factor motif databases.
-**A)** Motif-based classification of binding sites for 294 TFs from the ReMap ChIP-seq database.
-For all TFs 5,000 peaks were compared to background regions using each motif database.
-The boxplot shows the the ROC AUC of the best motif per database for all TFs.
-Every point in this plot is based on one TF ChIP-seq peak set.
-**B)** Recall at 10% FDR of motif databases compared to the GimmeMotifs vertebrate motif database (v5.0).
-The same data is used as in **A)**.
-The X-axis represents the recall for the different databases, the Y-axis represents the recall for the GimmeMotifs vertebrate database.
-Differences of more than 0.025 are marked blue, and less then -0.025 red.
-](content/images/figure_dbs.png)

 The difference in maximum ROC AUC between databases is on average not very large, with a mean maximum difference of 0.05.
 The largest difference (~0.24) is